 Recombination Analysis

 Full length Nobecovirus sequences derived from IDseq were analyzed for any signature of past recombination.
-First, the ORF1a, ORF1b, S, NS3, E, M, N, and NS7 genes from the P. rufus Nobecovirus sequence, the longest R. madagascariensis Nobecovirus sequence (MIZ240), and two full genome representative sequences from the HKU9 NC_009021) and E. helvum African lineages (NC_048212) were extracted, translated, and concatenated.
+First, the ORF1a, ORF1b, S, NS3, E, M, N, and NS7 genes from the P. rufus Nobecovirus sequence, the longest R. madagascariensis Nobecovirus sequence (MIZ240), and two full genome representative sequences from the HKU9 (NC_009021) and E. helvum African lineages (NC_048212) were extracted, translated, and concatenated.
 Concatenated, translated sequences were then aligned , and aligned in MAFFT v.7 (77,78) using default parameter values.
 Nobecovirus sequences corresponding to the RoBat-CoV GCCDC1 (27,61) and BtRt-BetaCoV/GX2018/BtCoV92 (58,59) genotypes were omitted from recombination analyses because inserted genes and/or genetic material upstream from the nucleocapsid in the corresponding genomes interfered with the alignment.

 After alignment, genomes were analyzed for amino acid similarity in the program pySimplot (84), using the P. rufus and, subsequently, the R. madagascariensis genome as query sequences, the HKU9 and Eidolon helvum African Nobecovirus clades as references, and the corresponding Madagascar sequence as the alternative.
 Analyses were carried out using a window size of 100aa and a step size of 20aa.